How to Cite a Source With No Author in APA 7th Edition

 Reference list entry with no author

-Start with the full title, then add the date, source container, and URL or publisher details.
+Start with the full title, then add the date and source information.
 Alphabetize the entry by the first significant word of the title.

 Website with no author